Constance Blaize, Knight of the Prophet

 - Glyn Cormier - Is probably one of your requisition choices granting True Sight to Vigilants and turning her targets around with Banishment.

-- Alexia3 - If you brought the Legion, you bring her for the extra damage.
+- Alexia3 - If you brought the Legion of Lost Souls, you bring her for the extra damage.
 She's also a good requisition choice.

-- Gabriel Throne - You will likely need both Pathfinder and Stir the Blood.
+- Gabriel Throne - You will likely want him for both his Pathfinder and Stir the Blood abilities.

-- Ragman - One of the most useful solos in the game and he stacks with the other two damage buffs.
+- Ragman - One of the most useful solos in the game and he stacks with other damage buffs.

 - Morrowan Archon - The soul protection won't come up much unless you're fighting a lot of Cryx or Infernals.
 Still not a bad pick and he bumps your DEF 13 Precursors to DEF 15 when nearby (until he dies).

-- Blaize benefits from its Veteran Leader, so those Sunbursts can be a whole lot more accurate and if you pull off a Flank with another model, she's a pretty terrifying MAT10.
+- Blaize benefits from the Veteran Leader, so those Sunbursts can be a whole lot more accurate and if you pull off a Flank with another model, she's pretty terrifying at MAT10.

-- Thamarite Archon - It requires no support to do what it does, but Blaize already has good guns with True Sight if you bring Vigilants and Cormier.
+- Thamarite Archon - It requires no support to do what it does, but Blaize already has good guns with True Sight if you bring Vigilants and Glyn Cormier, Illuminated One.

-Lastly, there are a bunch of options in this theme that Constance doesn't want for various reasons: Field Mechaniks, Devil's Shadow Mutineers, Alexia2, Jakes1, Hermit of Henge Hold, Black Bella.
-Some aren't terribly with Constance, for instance Bella and Devil's Shadows, but they're not great either so you don't want to take them unless you've got points to spare.
+Lastly, there are a bunch of options in this theme that Constance doesn't want for various reasons: Devil's Shadow Mutineers, Alexia2, Hermit of Henge Hold, Black Bella.
+Some aren't terrible with Constance, for instance Bella and Devil's Shadows, but they're not great either so you don't want to take them unless you've got points to spare (and a plan for them).

 Precursor Knights are allowed, but you lose access to everything else Morrowan.
 No way you play her in this theme.